camilleborrett/language-barrier-multilingual-transfer/README.md

-## Lowering the Language Knowledge Barrier
+## Lowering the Language Barrier

-This is the repository for the manuscript "Lowering the Language Knowledge Barrier - Investigating Deep Transfer Learning and Machine Translation for Multilingual Analyses of Political Texts".
+This is the repository for the paper "Lowering the Language Barrier:
+Investigating Deep Transfer Learning and Machine Translation for Multilingual Analyses of Political Texts".

-The repository contains the full codebase for reproducing the results of the manuscript.
+The repository contains the full codebase for reproducing the results of the paper.

-The manuscript is currently under review and will be updated upon acceptance.
+The paper was published in the Computational Communication Research journal and is freely available at: https://www.aup-online.com/content/journals/10.5117/CCR2023.2.7.LAUR